fuzyll/kuropaste/README.md

-# kuropaste #
+# KuroPaste #

-KuroPaste is intended to be a really simple Pastebin clone for use on a Darknet.
+KuroPaste is intended to be a really simple pastebin for use on a darknet.

 Features:
-* Saves pastes into a database (currently hard-coded to a SQLite database)
+* Saves pastes into a database
 * Uses Ultraviolet to provide syntax coloring

 Dependencies:
 * ruby >= 1.9
 * bundler

 ## Installation ##

 **NOTE:** This quick guide assumes you are using a Debian-based distribution
           (specifically Debian Wheezy or Ubuntu 12.04).
 If you are not, please remember to find equivalent commands for your environment.

+**NOTE:** KuroPaste uses a few extensions that are native, so please be sure to
+          run `bundle install --standalone` on a box with an equivalent libc if you are planning to move the installation to a darknet.

+### Standalone ###

 If you just want to run KuroPaste standalone without a web server, it should be as easy as doing: